Summary

-An adoptee must be at least 18 years of age to request identifying information through the Wisconsin adoption records search program.
+The adopted person must be at least 18 years of age to request identifying information through the Wisconsin adoption records search program.
 A birthparent’s medical information may also be available to an adult adoptee under a separate but similar statute.

-Relevant Wisconsin Law: Original Birth Certificates
+Wisconsin Law: Vital Records and Birth Certificates

 Wisc.
 Code 69.15.
 Changes of fact on birth records